wfischer1/decodevin/docs/exercise1/Exercise1.md

 Click "Actions / Edit YAML" like shown there.

-Find this section and update the git url to use yours.
+Find the section highlighted in the following screen and update the git url to use yours.
+You can also change the branch name here in `ref` if you didn't use `master` or you want to use the reference solution branch `example1_refsol`.

 ![](GitUrl.png)